Hermann-web/blog/docs/blog/posts/programming-languages/python/simplified-logging-python.md

 ### Usage

-!!!
-Example "Usage with Loguru"
+!!! example "Usage with Loguru"

     ```python
     from loguru import logger